willin/sh.gg/source/about/index.md

 Hi, the No.N Visitor!
 My Name is Willin Wang (Wang Zhilin in Chinese).
 Now located in Nanjing, China.
 Born in June 3rd,1989 at a small hospital of Haian, Jiangsu Province, China.
 When just born I was a fatso.
 Long days after being slim, I am a fatass again now…

-Now I’m working as a Cloud Systems Engineer, Architecture.
+Now I’m working as a CTO, Architecture.

 Graduated from Jinling Institute of Technology (Major in NIIT Software Development), Certified DNIIT Enterprise Systems Engineer and NIIT Object Oriented Application Developer.